mshakira/jsonuploader_cfn/README.md

 - The Makefile contains the commands to spawn infrastructure for each region.

 ## Deployment Instructions
 - Entire infrastructure is divided into 3 templates.
+The examples provided below are for region us-west-1.
+Simillarly we can launch the application in other regions by changing parameters json.
 ### Network Template
 - Network template [network.json](https://github.com/mshakira/jsonuploader_cfn/blob/master/templates/network.json) creates the following.
   - 1 VPC